lazarulian/cs35L/notes/emacs.md

 ---

-Emacs is built in "layers": it has a C interpreter inside it, and atop it is a Lisp interpreter.
-The bulk of Emacs is written in Lisp.
+- Emacs is built in "layers": it has a C interpreter inside it, and atop it is a Lisp interpreter.
+The bulk of Emacs is written in Lisp which extends emacs.

 ```bash
 +------------------+